The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 One of the motivations of Sullivan's work on rational homotopy theory is the principle that the rational homotopy type of a simply-connected manifold together with some characteristic class and integral data determines the diffeomorphism type up to finite ambiguity, \eg \cite[Theorem 13.1]{sullivan77} classifies smooth manifolds up to finite ambiguity in terms of their rational homotopy type, rational Pontrjagin classes, bounds on torsion and certain integral lattice invariants.

 Kreck and Triantafillou \cite{kreck91a} work with less than the full rational homotopy type and present stronger results, \eg \cite[Theorem 2.2]{kreck91a}, where less of the lattice data is required explicitly, or can be replaced by parts of the integral cohomology ring.
-In the first instance, we are not too concerned about how little of the integral cohomology ring $H^*(M;\Z)$ one needs to remember; in Corollary \ref{cor:alpha} we explain how to deduce the following result, where $\bmsp_n(M; \Z)^* := {\rm Hom}(\bmsp_n(M; \Z), \Q)$ contains the \bmp{} $\iprinc_M \colon \bmsp_n(M; \Z) \to \Q$.
+In the first instance, we are not too concerned about how little of the integral cohomology ring $H^*(M;\Z)$ one needs to remember; in Proposition \ref{prop:classification_up_to_finite} we explain how to deduce the following result.